Saqsy/cs-uob-overview-of-architecture.github.io/software.md

 ### Other versions of LogiExam

 There are two other versions of LogiExam you may want to use.
 The first is the original Logisim, for the Project -> Analyse Circuit menu option.
-This is a bit of a crutch, as in exams you'll need to be able to do this by hand,, but you may find it helpful for debugging circuits.
+This is a bit of a crutch, as in exams you'll need to be able to do this by hand, but you may find it helpful for debugging circuits.
 You can download it [here](https://sourceforge.net/projects/circuit/files/2.7.x/2.7.1/).
 You will have three choices of which Logisim release to download:

 1. A Windows .exe file: recommended for Windows.
 1. A .jar file: recommended for Mac or Linux.